angus-dolan/sem-group-5/use-cases/use-case-4.md

 ### Preconditions

-Database contains population data on the given region.
+Database contains population data on the given region and its countries.

 ### Success End Condition